Cheap web hosting 1

 Hostinger is one of the few cheap hosts that doesn’t feel like a trick.

-Their entry plan costs $2.69 per month – $32.28 for the first year.
-That gets you hosting for up to 100 websites(!), 100 GB of SSD storage, and even a free domain for the first year.
+Their entry plan costs $1.79 per month on a longer four-year contract.
+That gets you hosting for three websites, 20 GB of SSD storage, and even a free domain for the first year.
 You also get SSL, email, and one-click WordPress setup.
 No surprise charges or weird upgrade traps.

 More about the entire portfolio of Hostinger products and their prices here.

-If you’re planning to stay longer, five years costs $261.
+If you’re planning to stay longer, five years will end up costing you $217.80 in total.
 That’s still a strong deal for what you get.

 Performance holds up too.
 Hostinger can handle sites with up to 25,000 monthly visits, which works for most personal and small business sites.